 Sister Patsy was a devoted friend to many and she cherished those special relationships.
 She was also a remarkably talented and versatile artist.
 Throughout her life, Sister Patsy was continuously engaged in many creative endeavors, especially quilting and ceramics.
 Those who had the fortune to know her will forever attest to the warmth and kindness she offered during her life’s journey.
 Her presence will continue to be felt in the communities and relationships she touched.
 Sister Patsy was a deeply devoted mother who had a zest for life.
 She was deeply loved and will be dearly missed.

-To plant a tree in memory of Patsy Ann Dearborn, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Patsy Ann Dearborn, please visit our floral store.